Dynamic Analysis (DAST)

 10021 FAIL (Anti-CSRF token not set)

-Nuclei settings
+Nuclei setup

 GitHub Actions